-Your commitment to sticking to your boundaries around narcissists is your super power!
+Your total commitment to sticking to your boundaries around narcissists is your super power!

 Take some quiet time to write down every challenging thing you predict your narcissist might do or speak.
 Then, while you’re calm – and in your full power – write down how you plan to respond – or not respond.

 “If they do/say ________ then I will do/say_____________.”

 Preparation is another one of your new super powers to shut down narcissists!